DheeYantra/dhee-chatbot-api-js/README.md

 ```

-A chat is started using the function start, as in the example below :
+A chat is started as in the example below :

 ```javascript